 The Sony WI-SP600N and TaoTronics SoundLiberty 79 are both featured in My New Microphone’s Top 5 Best Noise Cancelling Earphones Under $100.

 Wireless earphones are much less likely to get tangled as there is far less cable to be concerned with.
-True wireless, on the other hand, cannot get tangle and even come with their own storage/charging cases for easy and safe storage.
+On the other hand, true wireless cannot get tangle and even come with their own storage/charging cases for easy and safe storage.

 So if you’re frustrated with chronically tangled earphones and your audio device(s) can connect wirelessly (typically via Bluetooth), then opting for a pair of true wireless earphones can solve your issues.

-That being said, if you’re set on keeping your wired earphones and want to store them tangle/damage-free, please continue on!
+That being said, if you’re set on keeping your wired earphones and want to store them tangle/damage-free, please continue!